 - And stamping out aggressive cluelessness.

-Kristina: Indivisible, because they’re supporting political activists in other states that could use our support.
-(We’ve got it pretty good here in CA, at least broadly speaking.)
-Also, Color of Change for their work fighting racial injustice.
+Kristina: Indivisible, because they’re supporting political activists who are up against tough opposition, especially in other parts of the country.
+Also, Color of Change for their work fighting racism and injustice.

 Theo: Environmental groups, animal rescue organizations, The Gentle Barn, The Venice Heritage Museum, World Hunger.

 What’s one thing we can do to make the world a better place?

 Todd: Remove the human infestation???
 Maybe just the lawyers???
 OK, let’s just say live with joy, courage & honor – this ain’t no dress rehearsal, breed & sprawl less.
 And let’s do something about the lifespan of dogs already – God’s one serious blunder.

 Kristina: Drive less.
 Since it’s Venice, you can ride your beach cruiser or your skateboard almost anywhere.
 Strike up a conversation with your neighbors.
 Better yet, invite them over.
 And always, ask more questions.